vimtaai/mdss/README.md

 You can also enable/disable all extra features using the `src/config/extras.config.scss` file.
 External resources (e.g. fonts) can be imported by adding them to the `src/config/external.config.scss`.

 **MDSS** supports defining a root selector for styling (`src/config/shared.config.scss`).
-If set only elements inside the root selector get affected by the stylesheet.
+If set, only elements inside the root selector get affected by the stylesheet.
 By default there is no root selector thus the entire document gets formatted.

 Configuration files include the following options: